wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-wvd-deployment-overview.md

 To domain join the VMs you create, you need to specify the full Active Directory domain name to join like contoso.com.
 If you've set up a test environment with Azure AD DS, use the DNS domain name that's on the properties page for Azure AD DS like adds-contoso.onmicrosoft.com.

 You'll need to specify an Administrator account so the provisioning process can join the VMs to the domain.
-This account needs to be assigned to the Active Directory Domain administrator role.
+This account must be assigned to the Active Directory Domain administrator role.

 ## Assign application groups

 You can assign a user or group to both a desktop application group and a RemoteApp application group in the same host pool.
 However, users can only launch one type of application group per session.

 If a user or group is assigned to multiple RemoteApp application groups within the same host pool, they'll see all the applications published to those application groups.

+## Connect to a workspace with a web or desktop client

+You can access a Windows Virtual Desktop workspace from either a web browser or by using an app on your device.
+The browser option is helpful when you need to do some work and don't have your device with you.
+But for the best experience, we recommend you run the Windows Virtual Desktop client directly from your device.
+There are Windows Virtual Desktop clients that support the following types of devices:

+- Windows
+- Android
+- macOS
+- iOS

+To learn more about these clients and what operating system versions they support, see the links available at the end of this module.

+In the following units, you'll learn how to connect to a workspace by using both a web and desktop client.